Nationals vs. Giants Player Props Betting Odds

-Thairo Estrada and Luis Garcia are two of the players with prop bets on the table when the San Francisco Giants and the Washington Nationals square off at Oracle Park on Monday (at 9:45 PM ET).
+Sportsbooks have set player props for Thairo Estrada, Luis Garcia and others when the San Francisco Giants host the Washington Nationals at Oracle Park on Tuesday at 9:45 PM ET.

 Bet on this matchup or its props with DraftKings!